ChrisCrewdson/plant/lib/db/mongo/schema.md

 ## Location

 - _id (MongoId)
-- userId - MongoId of the user that created this document
+- createdBy - MongoId of the user that created this document
-- userIds (array of user objects) each object:
+- members (object of user roles) each object:
-  - id (MongoId) of user in user collection
+  - key (MongoId string) of user in user collection
-  - role (string) - one of 'owner', 'manager'
+  - value (string) - one of 'owner', 'manager'
 - title (name of the location)
 - loc (an Object - Geo location of the Location)
   - type: 'Point'